Chart Color Schemes

 Bourkelands demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 26.8% among residents aged 15+, surpassing the SA4 region average of 18.7% and the SA3 area's rate of 20.4%.
-Bachelor degrees are most prevalent at 18.6%, followed by postgraduate qualifications at 5.0% and graduate diplomas at 3.2%.
-Trade and technical skills are prominent, with 37.4% of residents aged 15+ holding vocational credentials – advanced diplomas at 11.8% and certificates at 25.6%.
+The area's educational profile is notable regionally, with university qualification rates of 26.8% among residents aged 15+, surpassing the SA4 region average of 18.7% and the SA3 area rate of 20.4%.
+Bachelor degrees are most prevalent at 18.6%, followed by postgraduate qualifications (5.0%) and graduate diplomas (3.2%).
+Vocational credentials are also prominent, with 37.4% of residents aged 15+ holding such qualifications – advanced diplomas account for 11.8% and certificates for 25.6%.

-Educational participation is high, with 33.7% of residents currently enrolled in formal education, including 12.2% in primary education, 9.4% in secondary education, and 4.6% pursuing tertiary education.
-Educational facilities appear to be situated outside the immediate catchment boundaries, requiring families to access schools in neighboring areas.
+Educational participation is high, with 33.7% of residents currently enrolled in formal education, including 12.2% in primary, 9.4% in secondary, and 4.6% in tertiary education.

 Frequently Asked Questions - Education